rustico/atom-remove-keybindings-collisions/README.md

-# atom-remove-keybindings-collisions package
+# Remove Keybindings Collisions package

-Allows you to remove those keybindings from other packages that starts like yours or share the same keystrokes.
+Allows you to remove those keybindings from other packages that collides with your own keystrokes.

 ## Usage
-If you select the 'Exact Keystrokes' it will remove only those keystrokes that are identically but if you leave the checkbox unchecked it will match partial keystrokes.
-For example it will match yours 'ctrl-k j' with the keystroke 'ctrl-k ctrl-l' from other package.
-This increases the performance when Atom it is looking for similar keystrokes.
+It has two modes.
+If you check the 'Exact Keystrokes' checkbox it will only remove those keystrokes that have an exact match.
+If not it will remove also partial match.
+In this mode it will remove those keystrokes that share the same beginning for example if you have 'ctrk-k j' it will remove 'ctrl-k ctrk-l'.

+Also, at least in Linux, this helps to improve the performance when defining a keybinding with a keystroke which beginning is in others keybindings.